panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 1. The 3 scheduled `log()` callbacks are called by `setTimeout()`. `log()` reads the *current value* of variable `i`, which is `3`, and logs to console `3`.

 That's why the output to the console is `3`, `3` and `3`.

+If you struggle with closure, I recommend reading [A Simple Explanation of JavaScript Closures](/simple-explanation-of-javascript-closures/).

 *Do you know how to fix the snippet to log `0`, `1`, and `2`?
 Please write your solution in a comment below!*